atlasconsulting/bedita-sdk-js/README.md

     })
 ```

-After having configured a client you can get it everywhere
+After having configured a client you can get that instance everywhere

 ```js
 import ApiProvider from '@atlas/bedita-sdk';